Energy distributor United Energy has paid $90,000 in penalties after allegedly failing to notify customers of a planned power outage.

 Commission director Marcus Crudden says the research shows water companies are acting with more sensitivity toward

-… we have created. this decision focuses on amending the reporting guideline so that it aligns with new customer entitlements that came into effect on 1 july 2019. we also made administrative changes to the reporting guideline that affect both energy retailers and distribution businesses. this includes updating compliance measures and modifying existing performance indicators to promote consistency in reporting by energy businesses. the
+This decision focuses on amending the reporting guideline so that it aligns with new customer entitlements that came into effect on 1 July 2019.

 12 September 2019